ALBUM OF THE MONTH: Guys And Dolls at the Bridge Theatre (December 2023)

 Read More

-AWARDS SHORTLIST: MONSTAS: Best TV/Film Actress of 2023
+AWARDS SHORTLIST: MONSTAS: Best Performance Of A Song in 2023

 It’s been quite the year, it’s almost Christmas and what would the festive season be without some recognition of the best of 2023?
 Over the next month we’ll shortlist five nominees in each of 16 categories for our Oscars, or monstas if you will, of 2023.